Progress in making a global Discipline

 Some 75 church leaders from those groups met to continue the work on Feb.
 8-12 at La Maison de l’Esperance, or House of Hope, a guesthouse owned by the Côte d’Ivoire Annual Conference.
-Ivorians were so excited to host such an international gathering that the meeting made news on national TV.
+Ivoirians were so excited to host such an international gathering that the meeting made news on national TV.

 Beyond the national attention, Bishop Ciriaco Q. Francisco — president of the standing committee — said he was pleased with the progress the church leaders made.

 “What they are doing now, after the meeting, are working on how to write (the legislation) and how to organize it,” said Francisco, who also leads the Manila Episcopal Area in the Philippines.

 He emphasized the work is ongoing.
 The church leaders will not make any final decisions about what to submit to the 2020 General Conference until they meet in March 2019 in Manila.

 Much of what the leaders are doing is going through Part VI’s paragraphs one by one to see what can be adapted in local contexts.
 Whatever the committee deems adaptable, it plans to propose moving to a new Part VII in the Book of Discipline.

 This new part of the Discipline will still apply to the United States, and at least in the immediate future, it will apply to central conferences as well until they adapt portions of it.

 The church leaders have broken down the nearly 700 pages under review among three work teams.
 One of the teams is solely working on the chapter that deals with the work of church agencies, and another is solely working on the chapter that deals with judicial processes.